 Toothpaste: alternatives for brushing teeth

-Don't use toothpaste2, not even health-food varieties.
-To clean teeth, use plain water, salt water or chemically pure baking soda—but dissolve it in water first, otherwise it is too abrasive.
+Don't use toothpaste[2], not even health-food varieties.
+To clean teeth, use plain water, salt water or chemically pure baking soda[5].
 Or brush with hydrogen peroxide food grade, not the regular variety (see Sources [in The Cure For All Diseases]).

 If you have any metal fillings, use only water or chemically pure baking soda.
 Put a pinch in a glass, add water to dissolve it.